VrushtiJ/JerseyFilter/README.md

 The important response parameters received from this AzureAD service are:

-          access_token –
-          refresh_token –
-          id_token – This is the unsigned JWT received from AzuredAD which will be further signed and sent in the response body.
+          access_token – will be used in signing refresh_token – will be used in signing id_token – This is the unsigned JWT received from AzuredAD which will be further signed and sent in the response body.
  If the id_token is received meaning user is authenticated and should allow access.

 After getting the unsigned JWT from AzureAD server, another JWT is created which is signed using a different secret key (Any secret key can be used here.
-In this example 'verify') and sends it in the response.
+In this example the secret is 'verify') and sends it in the response.
 Except login all other requests should have signed token in their header.

 Before calling any services, Filter will identify if the request is correct or not by validating the signed token received in the request.